raspberrypilearning/lamp-web-server-with-wordpress/README.md

 ## Step 5: Set up your WordPress Database

 To get your WordPress site set up, you need a database.
-Run the `mysql` command in the Terminal, and provide your login credentials (e.g. username `root`, password `password`):
+Run the `mysql` command in the terminal and provide your login credentials (e.g. username `root`, password `password`):

 ```
 mysql -uroot -ppassword
 ```

-Here I have provided my password (the word `password`) on the command line (no space between `-p` and your password).
+Here I have provided my password (the word `password`) on the command line; there is no space between `-p` and your password.

-Alternatively you can simply supply an empty `-p` flag and wait to be asked:
+Alternatively you can simply supply an empty `-p` flag and wait to be asked for a password:

 ```
 mysql -uroot -p